medillcherubs/2015-wordpress-site/README.md

     - Add a new role named "Cherub" with the slug "cherub" that has the same perimssions as "Editor".
 All Cherubs should be assigned to this role.
 * "WP Subtitle" by Husani Oakley, Ben Huson

-### Import Users
+### Create New Wordpress Users

 Use "Import users from CSV with meta" to add users.
+Create columns in the following order: `Username`, `Email`, `First_Name`, `Last_Name`, `Password`.
+[Example Spreadsheet from 2016](https://docs.google.com/spreadsheets/d/13nhsyHGXH_IdsEBNxHP4xJBUpzHK64L1bk7rOt7251M/edit#gid=1657410136)

 ### User Profile Information

-To include additional user profile fields, such as favorite cherub memory, create the fields needed each year.
-Then, use "Import users from CSV with meta", which will automatically import the meta information and make the fields appear in the user's profiles.
+To include additional user profile fields, such as favorite cherub memory, you need to use the User Meta plugin.
+- Under "Shared Fields", create a new field for each item you need.
+- Prep your original Wordpress user spreadsheet with all their additional profile information.
+- Under "Export and Import", import a new CSV with all of their original wordpress information (created during "Create New Wordpress Users") as well as all the additional profile fields data you wish to use.
+- Click and match the headers from the CSV and the fields you created and finalize import.
+- All the user information should now show up in each user's profile.

 ## DreamHost VPS Deployment

 When you push to master, the theme will automatically be deployed to master using [Simple PHP Git Deploy](https://github.com/markomarkovic/simple-php-git-deploy).